 When displayed together, the artwork transforms into a visually stimulating, beautiful and organic piece of art.
 Which creates a central focal point for the main atrium, and reflect the UTC’s specialisms of mechatronics and digital technology.

 The artwork will be a constantly changing, visually stimulating installation that can be viewed from all angles within the UTC.
 When walking down the stairs or from above when viewed from the mezzanine floor area.
 It will also be visible and attractive to people passing by outside.

-As well as being a highly engineered structure itself, the installation of the artwork will be a highly engineered process.
+As well as being a highly engineered structure itself, the Sculptural Installation of the artwork will be a highly engineered process.
 Where the overall aesthetic relies completely on physics and mathematics.